Syslog

 If you have assigned your TLS configuration another name, enter it here.

-If your message already has the required format, toggle Passthrough to send on the message exactly as it is received by the sink.
+If your message already has the required format, toggle Passthrough to send on the message exactly as the sink receives it.
+Uncheck Passthrough to manually format the message:

 Output type

-The Syslog format to send in: - the original BSD format (RFC3164) - the “new” format (RFC5424)
+The Syslog format to send in:

 Header

-Enter the header parameters
+Enter the header parameters:

-Priority* /Severity* & Facility* - the field corresponding to the Priority OR the fields corresponding to the Severity and Facility that will be used to make the Priority field.
+• Priority*/ Severity & Facility* - The field corresponding to the Priority OR the fields corresponding to the Severity and Facility that will be used to make the Priority field.

-Timestamp - the field containing the Timestamp value.
+• Timestamp - The field containing the timestamp value.

-Hostname - the field containing the hostname.
+• Hostname - The field containing the hostname.

 Message

-Enter the fields used to build the body of the message
+Enter the fields used to build the body of the message:

-Tag - the field contaning the tag.
+• Tag - The field containing the tag.

-ProcId - the incoming field with the process ID.
+• ProcId - The incoming field with the process ID.

-Content - the field used as the content field.
+• Content - The field used as the content field.